Skip to navigation Skip to content

 Request missing/incorrect details + Read more ...

-Send a request in writing to the customer or THP.
+Send a request in writing to the carer or THP.
 Ask them to provide the incomplete/incorrect details in the medical report.
 To do this, follow the process in Step 5 (Request information in writing) in the Processing an incomplete or incorrect claim table.

 7